 In this section also, Serverless Framework continues to shine as compared to Amplify.

 As we saw in the local testing section, Serverless Framework has a wide variety of plugins available.
-There are plugins that are certified and approved by Serverless Framework Team and there are also community-built ones.
-These plugins make it easy to add new functionality to the framework without having to manually add them.
+There are certified and approved plugins by Serverless Framework Team, and there are also community-built ones.
+These plugins make it easy to add new functionality to the framework without having to add them manually.

-Amplify has a very limited number of plugins as compared to Serverless Framework, but, the Amplify CLI provides a way to create our own plugins using the command below:
+Amplify has a minimal number of plugins as compared to Serverless Framework, but the Amplify CLI provides a way to create our own plugins using the command below:

 amplify plugin init or amplify plugin new